Hiking in Parnitha Mountain

 1. Thrakomakedones – Chouni Gorge – Mpafi: this is an uphill through an easy gorge crossing all the way to fir forest and Mpafi shelter- 4,4 km

-2. Mpafi – Skipiza – Mola – Mpafi: a nice circular hike, going through streams, fountains, and dense pine forest – 8.6 km
+2. Mpafi – Skipiza – Mola – Mpafi: a beautiful trail that passes through streams, fountains, and dense pine forests.
+The total distance is 8.6 km.

 When is the Best Time for Hiking Parnitha?